Sahamati/Observability_Instrumentation/specs/telemetry.md

   "logRecords": [{ // Required.
 One or more LOG events in detail
     "timeUnixNano": String, // Required.
-Time when the event occurred "observedTimeUnixNano": String, // Optional.Time when the event was observed if different from occurred "severityNumber": String, // Required.
+Time when the event occurred "observedTimeUnixNano": String, // Optional.Time when the event was observed if different from occurred "severityNumber": String, // Optional.
 Default to 12 "traceId": String, // Optional.
 Correlate to any API event trace id "spanId": String, // Optional.
 Correlate to any API event span id "body": { // Required.
 Body of the log record as per OTEL protocol